-22 All appeal officers will satisfy the training requirements mandated by applicable federal and state laws and be free of bias and conflicts of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.
+21 All appeal officers will satisfy the training requirements mandated by applicable federal and state laws and be free of bias and conflicts of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.
 The appeal officer will not be same person as the adjudicator that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator.
-If the report or Formal Complaint of Title IX Sexual Harassment was subject to an adjudication pursuant to the Formal Complaint process outlined above, SAE Institute's record will also contain:

-- Any determination regarding responsibility. - Any audio or audiovisual recording or transcript. - Any disciplinary sanctions imposed on the Respondent. - Any remedies provided to the Complainant. - Any appeal and theresult. - Any informal resolution and the result.
+- o Any remedies provided to the Complainant.

+- o Any appeal and the result.

+- o Any informal resolution and the result.